 Q5.3.24 Does this number of payments include prepayments?

-A5.3.24 No, this field refers to the number of regularly-scheduled principal payments made before securitisation of the underlying exposure, not including any prepayments made.
+A5.3.24 No, this field refers to the number of regularly-scheduled principal payments (interest and/or principal) made before securitisation of the underlying exposure, not including any prepayments made.

 Interpretation of Date Last in Arrears field